 How many times have you let yourself fall into a fit of worry after something relatively minor happens?
 Whether a friend hasn’t texted you back, or you performed poorly today at work, pessimistic thoughts can often jump to extremes: if something can go wrong, it will.

 These obsessions might be more lowkey, causing you a mild nuisance, not distress.
-But others can be quite scary, including thoughts of hurting yourself or a loved one.
+But for certain mental illnesses, obsessions can be quite scary.
+They might include thoughts of hurting yourself or a loved one.

 Keep Obsessive Thinking in Perspective